GYiyouth/ECollaboration/web/WEB-INF/lib/mysql-connector-java-5.1.40/README.txt

 300

-   copy of the library already present on the user's computer system,
+   copy of the library already present on the userBean's computer system,

 301